200-hour meditation & pranayama teacher training in India

 Lights off

 Here to guide you in your journey to you.
-Our teachers are highly qualified, with at least 7 years of experience in their respective field of expertise.
+Our teachers are highly qualified, with years of experience in their respective field of expertise.
 Above being carefully selected for the training, they are also themselves deeply inspired and practitioners of meditation & pranayama.

 Devvrat